MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-210-Form-Content-Requirements-Financial-Statements-Securities-Act-1933-Securities-Exchange-Act-1934-Investment-Company-Act-1940-Investment-Advisers-Act-1940-Energy-Policy-Conservation-Act-1975/subjectgroup-ECFR74cf2de9d15f959-Bank-Holding-Companies/section-210.9-03.md

 12. *Deposits.* Disclose separately the amounts of noninterest bearing deposits and interest bearing deposits.

-(a) The amount of noninterest bearing deposits and interest bearing deposits in foreign banking offices must be presented if the disclosure provided by § 210.0-05 are required.
+(a) The amount of noninterest bearing deposits and interest bearing deposits in foreign banking offices must be presented if the disclosure provided by § 210.9-05 is required.

 13. *Short-term borrowing.* Disclosure separately on the balance sheet or in a note, amounts payable for (1) Federal funds purchased and securities sold under agreements to repurchase; (2) commercial paper, and (3) other short-term borrowings.